 - If you are an outgoing student, you will need to be nominated by UCT Law Faculty as its exchange nominee under a particular agreement.

-- Applicants are required to properly research which partner universities they wish to apply to and to ensure that the nature, timing and credit weighting of its courses and programmes is suitable for their purposes.
+- Applicants are required to research properly which partner universities they wish to apply to and to ensure that the nature, timing and credit weighting of its courses and programmes is suitable for their purposes.

-- The outgoing student exchange nominee is then required to formally apply for admission to the relevant exchange partner and comply with any additional formalities associated with his/her admission (such as language, visa, travel, insurance and accommodation requirements) to the foreign partnering institution.
+- The outgoing student exchange nominee is then required to apply formally for admission to the relevant exchange partner and comply with any additional formalities associated with his/her admission (such as language, visa, travel, insurance and accommodation requirements) to the foreign partnering institution.

 - For details about possible funding opportunities provided by UCT, please visit the UCT Postgraduate Funding Office web pages.

 Nature of Exchange Opportunities

 - To study law as an exchange student, your home institution must have an exchange agreement with the Law Faculty at UCT.

 - Depending on the particular exchange agreement - exchange opportunities include undertaking either a full postgraduate law degree or studying for a semester abroad at UCT.

 - While the majority of the student exchange agreements provide for reciprocal fee-waiver, all other costs associated with the exchange (such as visas, travel expenses, insurance, accommodation and subsistence) must generally be borne by the incoming student exchange nominee.

 - You will need to be nominated by your home institution as its exchange nominee under the relevant exchange agreement.